 Do They Step in, Back Away or Just Walk on by?

-David Sloan and Chris Whipple are co-executive producers and Danielle Baum Rossen is the senior producer of “What Would You Do?”
+David Sloan is senior executive producer and Danielle Rossen is executive producer of “What Would You Do?”